-By this point in the course, we will have already seen, many times, that the defendant is often not the tortfeasor but the tortfeasor's employer.
-In this section, we will examine when Party A can be held responsible for the torts of Party B based on the relationship between A and B.
+By this point in the course, we will have already seen, many times, that the defendant is often not the tortfeasor herself but the tortfeasor's employer.
+In this section, we will examine the rules determining when Party A can be held responsible for the torts of Party B based on the relationship between A and B.

 9.1.
-Respondeat Superior

-9.2.
-Independent Contractors

-CB 660-667 Abraham 181-183 CB 667-673
+Respondeat Superior CB 660-667 9.2.
+Independent Contractors CB 667-673